 The greatness of a culture can be found in its festivals ~ Siddharth Katragadda

-Festivals bring a sense of thrill and an escape from the mundane life, don’t you agree?
-Experiences of these fun-filled events add exciting chapters in our book called ‘life’!
+Festivals bring a sense of thrill and an escape from mundane life, don’t you agree?
+Experiences of these fun-filled events add exciting chapters to our book called ‘life’!

 When we think of tropical beaches, ornate temples, royal palaces, delectable cuisine, majestic mountains, cascading waterfall, dense jungles, Simon Cabaret and happening nightlife - we think of Thailand, right?
 But, one more vital element - its interesting festivals are a major crowd-puller.